 The department is seeking candidates whose practice and body of built work advances contemporary architecture in the field and the academy.
 Candidates who demonstrate a commitment to collaborative engagement and the advancement of creative exchange in an urban context are especially encouraged to apply.
 Candidates should be able to articulate the discursive contributions of their practice in their body of work and must demonstrate excellence through national and international awards and honors, as well as publications.

-The Professor of the Practice’s teaching responsibilities will be primarily concerned with the department’s New York City programs and will be based at our college’s AAP New York City facility.
-In consultation with the department chair, the Professor of the Practice will have the responsibility for developing and offering design studios, lectures and elective seminars at both professional bachelor’s and master’s levels.
+The Professor of the Practice’s teaching responsibilities may be based at Cornell’s Ithaca campus, or, for the department’s New York City programs, at our college’s AAP New York City facility.
+In consultation with the department chair, the Professor of the Practice will have the responsibility for developing and offering design studios, lectures and elective seminars at post-professional, professional master’s and bachelor levels.

 Required Application Materials: (digital preferred)